roye10/ShapleyLorenz/README.md

 # ShapleyLorenz

-## Recently added
-- extension of Kernel SHAP as proposed by Lundberg and Lee in "A Unified Approach to Interpreting Model Predicions", whereby SHAP values are 'standardised' according to their contribution to model accuracy

 ## Installation
 this package can be installed using the following command

 ```
 pip install shapley_lz
 ```

 ## Summary